Meet the Be Well Team!

 Jessica Lutton

-Executive Functioning Coach and Psychometrician
+Executive Functioning Coach and Psychometrist

-Specialities: ADHD, Autism, Organization, Executive Functioning, Practical Skills
+Specialties: ADHD, Autism, Organization, Executive Functioning, Practical Skills

 -

-ith years of leadership experience managing substance abuse programs, she understands complex, real-world barriers and builds plans that actually work in daily life.
+With years of leadership experience managing substance abuse programs, she understands complex, real-world barriers and builds plans that actually work in daily life.
 Jess is CDC-Admin certified and works with clients in all states, combining structured routines, strengths-based strategies, and practical skill-building to improve planning, time management, task initiation, prioritization, working memory, emotional regulation, and follow-through.

 Jess’ approach is collaborative and momentum-focused: break goals into doable steps, design tools that fit how your brain works, and create accountability that feels supportive—not punitive.
 Sessions are action-oriented and tailored to your context—school, work, home—so you walk away with concrete strategies, not just insight.
 If you’re ready to replace chaos with clarity and build sustainable habits that stick, Jess will help you organize your life around your strengths and move forward with confidence.